zesterer/chumsky/README.md

 ## License

-Lagoon is licensed under the MIT license (see `LICENSE`) in the main repository.
+Chumsky is licensed under the MIT license (see `LICENSE`) in the main repository.